ermiasgelaye/pandas-challenge/README.md

 ### Scores by School Spending

-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+* A table that breaks down school performances based on average Spending Ranges (Per Student), and 4 reasonable bins to group school spending was created.The table includes each of the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math (The percentage of students that passed math.)